AnirudhG07/AnirudhG07/README.md

 - **LipSyncing Project**: Connect any Text-Generation AI like gpt, bard, llama,etc. on my code and NOW it has a face with mouth movements and a voice.
   <br> It would be a great new feature to various companies, brands, AI models!
 A Brand new Feature.
 - **Inventory Management Website**: Created a website for company named Shemeka Industries Pvt.
-Ltd. The website controls the SKU item's updation, addition and deletion, and manages the warehouse of products through this website.
-They can also systemise Orders in Inventory.
-The website is launched privately with `MySQL` server used as online database.
+Ltd. The website controls the SKU item's updation, addition and deletion, and manages the warehouse, orders through this website.
+It is an Open for all to use and make thier own.

 <h3 align="left">Connect with me:</h3>
 <p align="left">